 Wolf Cove Inn Gains New Owners and a Complete Renovation

 - In December of 2013, Sue and Roy Forsberg purchased the Inn.
-Our vision for the Inn is to provide our guests with a comfortable and quintessential Maine experience.
-Right away we began an intense four month long renovation of the Inn.
-In May of 2014, the Inn reopened.
-Sue and Roy were now Innkeepers!
-Additional renovations and upgrades have continued each year through 2017, including the building of the Eagle’s Nest Cabin in 2016.
+Their vision for the Inn was to provide guests with a comfortable and quintessential Maine experience.
+Right away Roy and Sue began an intense four month long renovation of the Inn.
+In May of 2014, the Inn reopened and Sue and Roy were the Innkeepers!
+Additional renovations and upgrades have continued each year, including the building of the Eagle’s Nest Cabin in 2016.

-Sue & Roy Forsberg: Your Maine B&B Innkeepers
+Nicole & Geoff Skidmore: Your Maine B&B Innkeepers